-A Best Buy program gets shoppers to pay twice the list price on big-ticket items
+A Best Buy program is doubling the price of items for some customers

-But many store and corporate employees say the program has become polarizing; they contend it preys on the chain’s most financially vulnerable shoppers, who often end up paying twice the list price for electronics, appliances and mobile phones.
+But some store and corporate employees say the program has become polarizing.
+They contend it preys on the chain’s most financially vulnerable shoppers, who often end up paying twice the list price for electronics, appliances and mobile phones.

-Participants are required to pay a one-time $79 fee and allow Progressive Leasing to access their checking accounts for the payments — timed to the frequency of their paychecks — for 12 months.
-By the end of the year, they’ve paid 2.09 times the original purchase price, according to interviews with customers and employees, and leasing agreements obtained by The Washington Post.
+Participants are required to pay a one-time $79 fee and allow Progressive Leasing to access their checking accounts for the payments — which are automatically withdrawn and timed to the frequency of their paychecks — for 12 months.
+By the end of the year, they would have paid 2.09 times the purchase price, according to interviews with customers and employees, and leasing agreements obtained by The Washington Post.
 Early repayment can lower the final cost, though the $79 fee is nonrefundable.

 “It feels abusive and gross,” said a former assistant store manager who was there for the program’s launch.
 He spoke on the condition of anonymity because he is still on the company’s payroll.
 “You look at the terms and we are charging more than $2,000 for a $1,000 product."